Serving Out-of-State Subpoena in California

 Although the case is being litigated out of state, California’s local court rules and subpoena procedures still determine how the subpoena is enforced.
 This includes requirements that have to do with timelines, rules on objections, limits on the scope of testimony or documents, and provisions for protective orders if the scope of the subpoena is disputed.

 One of the advantages of the UIDDA is that there is no need for a formal court appearance or for the out-of-state party’s attorney to hire local counsel in California.
-The process is largely administrative, handled by the court clerk, provided the original subpoena is valid, and the discovery request conforms to California’s laws.
+The process is largely administrative and is handled by the court clerk, provided that the original subpoena is valid and the discovery request conforms to California’s laws.
 This streamlines the process and saves the requesting party the time and cost of engaging in additional legal proceedings in California.

 The Process for Enforcing an Out-of-State Subpoena in California